 - Buy a house if you want to live in a house and can afford it.

 - Put six months’ expenses in a money market account.

 - Take what's left and invest it 70 percent in a stock index fund and 30 percent in a bond fund.
-Do this through any discount brokerage company and never touch it until retirement.
+Do this through any discount brokerage company and never touch your earnings until retirement.

 - If any of this confuses you, or have a retirement, college planning, or a tax issue, hire a fee-based financial planner.
 Don't hire one who charges you a percentage of your portfolio.

 Another bit of advice from Adams is this: make use of affirmations.
 Adams writes down what he wants 15 times in a row, once a day.

 Within weeks, "amazing coincidences started to happen," he says.
 "Within a few months, the goal was accomplished."
 He applied the same technique to get his MBA and become a syndicated cartoonist.

 But while Adams uses affirmations, this is his most important wealth creation idea:

 Systems are more important than goals.